saidabinader/example-git/README.md

-This is a new example file
+This is a new example file.
+It is updated directly from Github!